-- It may be small, but Rice’s Ken Kennedy Institute for Information Technology (K2I) invests in a variety of research initiatives and receives a lot of funding from the government.
-In 2014, Rice was given a $1.2 million NSF grant to develop cloud computing tools that would make better use of big data; in 2016, it was awarded a further $1.4 million grant to fund a research training group in data science.
+- In 2014, Rice University’sKen Kennedy Institute for Information Technology (K2I) was given a $1.2 million NSF grant to develop big data cloud computing tools.
+Two years later, the university was also awarded a $1.4 million grant to fund a research training group in data science.

 Online Data Science Programs in Texas

-Online Graduate Certificates in Data Science
+Online Graduate Data Science Certificates in Texas

-Online Master’s Degrees in Data Science
+Online Data Science Master’s in Texas

 Data Science Scholarships in Texas

-- Andrew Ladd Memorial Excellence in Computer Science Fellowship: This fellowship is given to a well-qualified graduate student in Rice’s Department of Computer Science.
+Andrew Ladd Memorial Excellence in Computer Science Fellowship: This fellowship is given to a well-qualified graduate student in Rice’s Department of Computer Science.
 Preference will be given to candidates who have already started their thesis research.

 Texas Tech University